TwoBitCliff/Football-Manager-App/README.md

 ### Features left to implement

-* In the future the author would like implement the ability to add player photos, and easily display indivdual player datasuch as their email and contact nummbers.
+* In the future the author would like to implement the ability to add player photos, and easily display indivdual player datasuch as their email and contact nummbers.
+* In the future the author would like to implement the ability to sort players by goals, appearances etc.
+* In the future the author would like to combine the manager details and the user information into the same collection.

 ## Technologies Used